 The The Catcher in the Rye quotes below all refer to the symbol of The Museum of Natural History.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Little, Brown edition of The Catcher in the Rye published in 2001.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Little, Brown edition of The Catcher in the Rye published in 2001.).

 Chapter 16 Quotes

 The best thing, though, in that museum was that everything always stayed right where it was.
 Nobody'd move.
 You could go there a hundred times, and that Eskimo would still be just finished catching those two fish, the birds would still be on their way south, the deers would still be drinking out of that water hole, with their pretty antlers and their pretty, skinny legs, and that squaw with the naked bosom would still be weaving that same blanket.
 Nobody'd be different.
 The only thing that would be different would be you.